arcanecode/Managing_SSIS_Projects/ReadMe.md

 This project contains various documenation for this demo project.
 It is part of the course "Managing SSIS Projects, on Pluralsight.

-Please see the Documentation folder for more information.
+Please see the [Read Me](Documentation/ReadMe.md) file in the Documentation folder for more information.

 ## Author Information